Mahavir Jayanti | Bhagwan Mahavir

 Jain vegetarianism is the best way to lessen evil.
 It is not just a matter of not eating meat.
 It is eating less, eating your last meal before sunset, eating while sharing, eating that which is in season and local.
 This discipline and thoughtfulness about food should extend to all areas of one’s life.
 To me it means the training of the body and mind to appreciate everything – want nothing.

 An ideal Jain would live on fruit and those vegetables that are taken from a plant without killing it – peas, tomatoes for instance, or vegetables that come only for a short season.
 Rice and wheat are both fruit that comes at the end of the plant’s cycle.
-In the instructions for preventing unnecessary violence against plants, are injunctions against root vegetables such as potatoes, onions, roots, and tubers, because tiny life forms are injured when the plant is pulled up and because the bulb is seen as a living being, as it is able to sprout.
+In the instructions for preventing unnecessary violence against plants, are injunctions against root vegetables such as potatoes, onions, roots, and tubers, because tiny life forms are injured when the plant is pulled up and because the bulb is seen as a living being, as it can sprout.
 Honey is forbidden, as its collection is violence against bees.

 Cooking or eating at night is discouraged because insects are attracted to the lamps or fire at night.
 Jains believe that animals, plants, human beings contain living souls.
 Each soul is of equal value and should be treated with respect and compassion.
 To injure any living being in one’s thought, speech or action constitutes violence or Himsa.

 The monk is enjoined not to commit violence against any living being, including those with one sense (Ekendiryas) and that are immobile (Sthavar), such as plants or those organisms that have earth, water, fire, or air as bodies.
 Lay Jains are forbidden from Himsa against all mobile beings (Trasa), whether they have two (Dwindriya), three (Trindriya), four (Chaturindriya), or five (Panchendriya) senses (all mammals, birds, and fish).
-That is why Jains who drink milk are unacceptable as Jains.
+That is why Jains who drink milk are unacceptable -+Jains.
 The production of milk demands major violence on cows.
 None of them “give” milk to you.
 You put her in a stall to stand for 24 hours, impregnate her forcibly, and then take the milk away from her baby.
 Those Jains who buy milk from the market are even worse – because they take part in a system that involves the killing of the baby for leather, injecting the cow with painful hormones, and then killing her after her milk dries up.
 Any attempt to rationalize the drinking of milk is impossible.

 The government of India itself says that the largest export of anything in the country is cow leather – rupees 27,000 crores worth.
 There is an inextricable relationship between the meat industry and dairy with as much suffering and death in a glass of milk as in a pound of steak.
 And the same goes for eggs.
-Even the person who keeps only one cow must keep that cow pregnant in order to get milk and this means a steady stream of calves.
+Even the person who keeps only one cow must keep that cow pregnant to get milk and this means a steady stream of calves.
 Whenever a calf is separated from its mother, there is tremendous suffering.

 Similarly, the shearing of sheep for their wool involves unspeakable violence.
 The animals are frightened and their bodies often cut and injured.
 Then they are slaughtered.
 Silk is produced by boiling silkworms alive.
 Some Jains argue that the use of animal products is traditional.
 But tradition cannot define human conduct.
 Jainism’s ethical principles are a matter of rational thought and careful consideration and cannot be lulled into complacency by tradition.
 There are Jains who say that we cannot live a perfect life so compromises must be made.